Frequently Asked Questions

-A: Applications are due in early/mid-January of each year (note: the 2022 deadline was extended to March 4).
+A: Applications are typically due in early/mid-January of each year (note: the 2022 deadline was extended to March 4).

 Q: What does the application/discernment process include?

 A: Applications will be reviewed by Episcopal Church staff and all applicants invited to continue the process will attend a discernment retreat in mid-February (note: in 2022, the retreat will be in late March/early April).
 The retreat is a time for applicants to come together and engage in conversations about discernment, mission, and the calling to serve God overseas.
 There are opportunities to speak with YASC alumni and staff, to learn about specific ministries around the Anglican Communion, and ask questions.
 The retreat includes one-on-one conversations as well as small and larger group conversations.
 It is a time of mutual discernment for the applicant and the Mission Personnel Office.

 Following the discernment retreat, the Mission Personnel Office will work on placement arrangements for accepted applicants.
 During this time, YASC candidates will work on fundraising and preparing for their placements.
 All candidates must attend a two-week cross-cultural orientation session, usually held in June.